A Framework for LLM Agent-Assisted Network Management with Human-in-the-Loop

 3.3.2.
 Access Control Module

-to enforce clear permission boundaries for LLM task agent to ensure
+explicit permission boundaries for LLM task agents.

-user, representing an entity with defined access permissions for
+representing an entity with defined access permissions for

-control can also be applied at the group level, where a group
+the group level, where a group consists of zero or more members

-consists of zero or more members, and a task agent can belong to
+and a task agent may belong to multiple groups.

 * Access Operation Types: These define the types of operations